aws-ia/terraform-prefect-agent-ec2/examples/basic/README.md

 <!-- BEGIN_TF_DOCS -->
 # Basic

-Configuration in this directory creates the Prefect agent deployed on a single EC2 instance in an autoscaling group.
+Configuration in this directory creates the Prefect Docker agent deployed on a single EC2 instance in an autoscaling group.
 It also creates a lightweight network to host the agent.

 ![architecture diagram](https://github.com/aws-ia/terraform-prefect-agent-ec2/tree/main/images/basic.png)